Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 3. Connecting to QEMU
 4. Putting our static site into the nginx guest.

 Note: This is all experimental and you may need to tweak some scripts.
 There will be an explanation of the tools in enough detail that you will have a better chance at figuring out how to fix things if something goes wrong.
-If you're really stuck please join the #rumpkernel discussion at http://webchat.freenode.net/ .
+If you're really stuck please contact [[the community|Info:-Community]] for assistance.

 # 1. Getting "Rumprun"

-This repo is responsible for providing all the tools someone who develops with rump would need.
+The rumprun repo provides the tools someone who develops unikernels based on rump kernel would need.
 There are debugging scripts for the kernels, and compiler tools to help build kernels.
-It also includes NetBSD drivers as a dependency.
-We only need to worry about building this and using the tools it provides.
+The repo also includes NetBSD drivers as a dependency.
+We only need to worry about building the repo and using the tools it provides.

 First we'll need to download the repository and its dependencies: